MTollens/IP-notify/README.md

 the IP address is pulled from IFCONFIG via the Ubuntu Bash terminal.

 written for Ubuntu Linux but usable on other setups with minor changes

+to use:
+1. download both files
+2. (reccomended) set the ip_notify.py to run via a cron job on system startup
+3. create a new file called "tokenfile" inside put on the first line your Telegram bot API token, which you will need to have set up beforhand tokenfile contents should look similar to this: line 1|'XXXX:123412341234'
+4. other small tweaks may be needed depending on your requirements
+ - message and IP format, check frequency, etc..
+5. modify the simple_telegram.py and either uncomment one of the desired examples under main(), or add your own. default includes IP address using grep and bash
+6. restart machine
+7. you may need to send the bot a message the first time so that it knows it can send messages to your account, but further interaction shouldnt be required